 Not only would the ones left have to cope with the pain of losing a loved one, but they would also need to figure out how to move forward with all the financial hurdles, all while having to carry an unbearable sorrow and loneliness.

 This heartbreaking tragedy is a scene that’s all too familiar to the family of truck drivers.

 The mortality rate of truck drivers is so high that Wikipedia reported at one point how“Truck drivers are five times more likely to die in a work-related accident than the average worker.”

 The message is a dead giveaway of how there is a looming problem in the trucking industry when it comes to ensuring safety of truck drivers.

 The traffic fatality this year is only increasing.

-‘The Road to Zero’ campaign
+‘The Road to Zero’ campaign to eliminate road deaths

 During a conference organized by the NHTSA (National Highway Traffic Safety Administration) to introduce ’The Road to Zero’ campaign — an initiative that aims to take traffic fatalities to 0 within 30 years — the DOT (Department of Transportation) mentions how they will spend $3 million for the next three years for the campaign.

 They plan on giving out $1 million per year to organizations who can help them improve traffic safety.

 In addition to providing grants to organizations, however, the DOT will also look into the old methods of improving drivers’ safety like changing the drivers’ behavior and promoting the use of seat belts (among other things).